Wertik/Milestones/README.md

   - block under the player.. idk..

 OPTIONS:
-  - log-only-once == count the milestone only once, doesn't work on global milestones curently
+  - log-only-once == count the milestone only once, doesn't work on global milestones currently
   - global-milestone == boolean, the milestone counts for all of the players together

 REWARDS: